ParthaPRay/Papers/README.md

 ## High Quality Journals

 * Ray.
+P. P., “Comment on: AI am a Rheumatologist: a practical primer to large language models for rheumatologists”, Rheumatology, Oxford Academic, 2023, ISSN: 1462-0332.
+(Science Citation Index) (IF: 6.2)

+* Ray.
 P. P., “Evaluating ChatGPT responses in the context of a 53-year-old male with a femoral neck fracture: a qualitative analysis”, European Journal of Orthopaedic Surgery & Traumatology, Springer, 2023, ISSN: 1432-1068.
 (Scopus)

 * Ray.
 P. P., “Using ChatGPT for Early Career Research Scholarship”, The Clinical Teacher, Wiley, 2023, ISSN: 1743-498X.
 (Science Citation Index) (IF: 1.8)